 Outside of making you look like an extraordinarily dapper gent, layering just makes sense from a body temperature regulation standpoint.
-In layman's terms, it means you’ll be as prepared as a Boy Scout when the office jackass (gender neutral) cranks up the heat or sets the temp down to Antarctica levels, or when the wind kicks up and the temperatures dip and winter sets in.
+In layman's terms, it means you’ll be as prepared as a Boy Scout when the office jackass (gender neutral) cranks up the heat or sets the temp down to Antarctica levels, or when the wind kicks up and the temperatures dip into Game Of Thrones Winterfell conditions.
 As temperatures continue to drop, you can add your outerwear on top of the existing layers as you see fit.

 Pro Tips To Layer Like A Champ: